DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 49 - 09.18.2025.md

 - Bo places a phone call to his brother.
 - Linneas calls his dad.
 - Ashirele, a druidic elven woman, arrives.
 Andromeda (Arcadia) leaves with them.
+- We take a ferry to the former location of the Veiled Tower.
+-